 All of these areas could fall within the ambit of the Common Frameworks which are currently being discussed between the UK and the devolved nations.
 The Joint Ministerial Committee (EU Negotiations) agreed a communique setting out a series of common principles that underpin the work of establishing common frameworks.

-The Committee will hold the following formal evidence sessions:-
+The Committee held the following formal evidence sessions:-

 6 March 2018

 - Evidence session with the Cabinet Secretary for Health and Sport, Shona Robison

 A call for views ran from 11 December 2017 to 25 January 2018

 Read the written submissions

 On 18 April, following the evidence session on 20 March the Cabinet Secretary for Health and Sport wrote to the Convener.